Aldon Smith: 2013 season

-Smith got off to a fast start during the 2013 season getting 4.5 sacks in the first three games.
-However, on September 20, Smith was involved in a single vehicle accident in San Jose, California.
+Smith got off to a fast start in 2013, recording 18 tackles and 4.5 sacks in the first three games.
+However, on September 20, he was involved in a single-vehicle accident in San Jose, California.
 He was subsequently arrested on suspicion of driving under the influence and possession of marijuana.
-After the loss to the Indianapolis Colts in the third week of the football season, he voluntarily entered a rehabilitation facility, to be put onto the non-football injury list with an indefinite leave of absence.
+After a Week 3 27–7 loss to the Indianapolis Colts, Smith voluntarily entered a rehabilitation facility, to be put onto the non-football injury list with an indefinite leave of absence.

 Smith missed five games while in rehabilitation.
 He returned to the team in Week 10 against the Carolina Panthers, but in a backup role, and did not start a game until Week 13 against the St. Louis Rams.
-He ended the season strong, finishing with 34 tackles and 8.5 sacks.
+Smith ended the season strong, finishing with 34 tackles and 8.5 sacks in 11 games and eight starts.
 Despite his limited playing time, Smith was ranked #33 in the NFL Top 100 Players of 2014.